 ‘The Auk’, as he was nicknamed, was Commander-in-Chief Middle-East Forces between July 1941 and August 1942, where he experienced mixed fortunes.

-Taking personal control of 8th Army, he checked the German advance at the First Battle of Alamein, but was unable to co-ordinate a successful counter-attack.
-This, along with his poor relationship with many senior British and Dominion officers in 8th Army, led to him being relieved of command.
+Taking personal control of Eighth Army, he checked the German advance at the First Battle of Alamein, but was unable to co-ordinate a successful counter-attack.
+This, along with his poor relationship with many senior British and Dominion officers in Eighth Army, led to him being relieved of command.

-Perhaps his main failing in North Africa was appointing a number of senior commanders who proved to be unsuitable for their positions, or who had personality clashes with other colleagues in 8th Army.
+Perhaps his main failing in North Africa was appointing a number of senior commanders who proved to be unsuitable for their positions, or who had personality clashes with other colleagues in Eighth Army.

 ‘Your achievement in stopping the rot in a beaten army, in restoring morale so speedily, in wresting the initiative from a triumphant enemy, and inflicting on him crippling losses, will one day be recognised.’

-General Thomas Corbett on Auchinleck’s departure from 8th Army, 1942
+General Thomas Corbett on Auchinleck’s departure from Eighth Army - 1942

 ‘It was a good day for us when he took command of India, our main base, recruiting area and training ground.
 The Fourteenth Army, from its birth to its final victory, owed much to his unselfish support and never-failing understanding.
 Without him and what he and the Army of India did for us we could not have existed, let alone conquered.’